silky/silky.github.com/src/posts/2018-06-21-ethics-of-AI.md

 ---
-title: The Ethics of AI: A Scenario-Based Approach
+title: The Ethics of AI - A Scenario-Based Approach
 author: Noon van der Silk
 draft: True
 ---